arush-gupta/arush-gupta.github.io/_pages/about.md

 My interests center on the science of learning—spanning humans, animals, and machines.
 Over time, many theories of human learning have emerged, some of which have proven misleading due to their lack of scientific rigor or completeness.

-I see computer science as a powerful platform for exploring philosophical, psychological, and sociological principles with mathematical precision.
-By leveraging this approach, I aim to deepen our understanding of learning processes, rigorously test theories, and distinguish between progressive and regressive ideas about human learning.
+I view computer science as a powerful platform for exploring interdisciplinary principles from cognitive science, neurobiology, neuroscience, and philosophical, psychological, and sociological frameworks, using mathematical modeling and algorithmic approaches.
+By leveraging this approach, I aim to deepen our understanding of learning processes, rigorously test theories, and critically evaluate both progressive and regressive ideas about human learning.

 My research interests are in **AI, Cognitive Science, Robotics, and Language and Information Technologies**.
 ## Key Focus Areas: